-Probationary Periods are primarily used to provide a clear framework for assessing the suitability of new employees in terms of capability, skills, performance, general conduct and attendance against the standards you have set for the role.
+The primary purpose of using probationary periods is to provide a clear framework for assessing the suitability of new employees in terms of performance, behaviour and attendance against the standards you have set for the role.

 This means when you use a probationary period you should clearly set out your standards and expectations from the very start so the new employee fully understands what you expect from them in terms of performance, behaviour and attendance and the consequences of failing to achieve those standards.

 If you haven’t used probationary periods before you will need to amend your contract of employment to state that the initial period of employment will be a probationary period, that the employee will be assessed during that period and their employment may be terminated if they do not reach the required standards.